Data Synchronization

 /var/log/juicefs.log

-to see if there's slow requests or timeout errors
+) for slow requests or timeout errors.

 - Use